Va. Code 18.2-371.1. Abuse and neglect of children and abandoned infant

 - life-threatening internal injuries.
 OR

 - Any other injury that a judge believes is “serious”

-Reckless disregard to human life means that the Defendant’s actions show an indifference for death or serious injury of the child, this can be when the Defendant creates situations where death or serious injury are likely outcomes.
-Putting a loaded gun to child’s head and playing Russian Roulette would be a text book example of reckless disregard for human life.
+Reckless disregard for human life means that Defendant’s actions show an indifference for death or serious injury of the child, this can be when Defendant creates situations where death or serious injury are likely outcomes.
+Putting a loaded gun to a child’s head and playing Russian Roulette would be a textbook example of reckless disregard for human life.
 However, driving your car while extremely drunk with the kids in the back could potentially be another example.

 One of the most common defenses to this crime is to argue and explain how the Defendant’s actions don’t rise to the level of “serious injury” or “reckless disregard”.